splunk/observability-workshop/content/en/oncall/docs/getting_started/user_profile.md

 ## 5. Custom Paging Policies

 Custom paging polices enable you to override the primary policy based on the time and day of the week.
-A good example would be get the system to immediately phone you whenever you get a page during the evening or weekends as this is more likely to get your attention than a push notification.
+A good example would be to get the system to immediately phone you whenever you get a page during the evening or weekends as this is more likely to get your attention than a push notification.

 Create a new Custom Policy by clicking **Add a Policy** and configure with the following settings: